gmac/professional-javascript/part1_basics/intro_to_dom.md

 2. We **exchange data** with the DOM: this involves reading data from specific elements, and/or writing new data into the DOM structure.

-3. We **observe** the DOM for user interactions, and then respond to events such as text input or button clicks.
+3. We **listen to** the DOM for user interactions, and then respond to events (such as clicks and text input).

 ## Selecting Elements